Ficus crassiuscula: Description

 Among the fig species in subgenus Pharmacosycea, Ficus crassiuscula is quite unique: all the other species are tall, non-climbing, free-growing trees, but F. crassiuscula instead starts its life as an epiphyte (it is a hemiepiphyte), usually germinating near the ground on the lower tree trunk.
 It spreads from here as a vine, which roots freely at its nodes in order to climb.
 As a juvenile it also spreads along the ground, sometimes eventually forming a sprawling thicket - this enables the plant to find its favourite host trees.
 Eventually parts of it change from a vine to sapling with erect stems, which may eventually become the mature tree, this transformation usually occur when the vine has reached the crotch of a branch or the top of a tree stump.

 It has dimorphic leaves: the leaves of this species change in shape as it progresses from a juvenile to a mature plant.

 When mature, it is 20 to 35 meters tall.
 The leaves are ovoid and shiny, reaching 7cm wide and 16cm long.
 It flowers February to April and bears warty, yellow-green fruit that are 4 to 6 cm in diameter.

 Ecology

 It is found in lower montane rainforests.
-In Costa Rica, F. crassiuscula is found in cloud forest above 1550 meters in altitude.
+In Costa Rica, F. crassiuscula is found in cloud forest above 1550 meters in elevation.
 Although it is a free-standing tree when mature, F. crassiuscula begins its growth as a climbing vine.
 It clings to a mature tree, eventually strangling it.
 Its favoured hosts are Guarea tuisana and Sapium pachystachys, and it is also frequently found on already-dead trees.

 Monkeys feed on fruits while they are still on the tree, and the fallen fruits are eaten by peccaries.